Bisiriyu001/TasteByteRecipe/README.md

 ## Final Results
 The final model reached the required recall level after adjusting the prediction threshold, ensuring that popular recipes were rarely missed.
 Precision decreased as a result of this adjustment, since more recipes were classified as popular, but this trade-off is acceptable because the business places greater importance on capturing high-traffic recipes than on avoiding false positives.
 This outcome aligns the model’s behaviour with the project’s goal and supports reliable decision-making for homepage recipe selection.

+## Feature Importance
+The random forest model showed that nutritional attributes and encoded recipe categories had the strongest influence on the predictions.
+These features contributed most to the model’s ability to separate popular recipes from unpopular ones.
+This insight also highlighted which recipe characteristics currently drive traffic patterns and which areas offer opportunities for richer data collection in future versions of the model.

+### Feature Importance (Random Forest Classifier)
+The final model's predictive mechanism is defined by the following top 5 features: